NamanG0yal/CP-setup/README.md

 moreover windows theme is just blue accent color of your choice and backgruond is the color black !!

 ### 2.)
 Generating the files and folders for a test
-copy the make_prob.bat to your cp folder just run .\make_prob.bat to generate the folder by the contest name and subfolders based on number of problems with its input and output file !!
+copy the make_prob.bat and template.txt to your cp folder just run .\make_prob.bat to generate the folder by the contest name and subfolders based on number of problems with its input and output file !!

 ### 3.)
 Running the code from input.in and directing the output to output.in